13 month old sleep schedule: Bedtime and nap schedule

 Naptime schedule for a 13 month old

-A 13 month old’s nap schedule should allow for 2 - 3 hours of day sleep.
+We recommend that a 13 month old’s nap schedule allows for 2 - 3 hours of day sleep.
 Expect your baby to take 2 naps each day, ideally, each about 60 - 120 minutes long.
 Most babies need between 3.25 - 4 hours of awake time in between naps at this age.

 Plan for 2 naps a day.
-The morning nap is typically 3.25 hours after waking in the morning, and the afternoon nap should be offered about 3.5 hours after your baby typically wakes from the first nap.
-However, if you find that your baby is consistently resisting naps, consider lengthening the wake window before each nap by 15 - 30 minutes.
+At this age, a set nap schedule tends to work best.
+Wake windows typically range from 3.25 to 4 hours, with the shortest window in the morning and the longest before bedtime.
+A common approach is to set the morning nap around 3.25 - 3.5 hours after typical wake up time and the afternoon nap about 3.5 – 4 hours after the first nap usually ends.
+However, if you find that your baby is consistently resisting or skipping naps, consider lengthening the wake window before nap times by 15 - 30 minutes.

 Using SweetSpot for nap transitions